DevSKiller/devskiller-sample-android-blog/README.md

 Note
 ----

- * Please do not modify names of exising android resource identifiers
+ * Please do not modify names of existing android resource identifiers